 Accordingly, the school is directed to ensure the financial statements, separately for the school, as per the requirements of Rule 180(1), GAAP and Guidance Note are appropriately prepared and submitted to the Directorate.
-The school is also directed to ensure that the audit op. non is issued by the auditor on the complete set of financial statements i.e. Balance Sheet, under SA 700.
+The school is also directed to ensure that the audit opinion is issued by the auditor on the complete set of financial statements i.e. Balance Sheet, Income & Expenditure Account and Receipt & Payment Account as per the format prescribed under SA 700.

-- 5. During review of the proposal for fee increase proposal submitted by the school, the school was asked to submit certain documents, however, the school did not submit the requisite incurred during FY 2016-17 to FY 2018-19 in respect of:
+- 5. During review of the proposal for fee increase proposal submitted by the school, the school was asked to submit certain documents, however, the school did not submit the requisite information such as copies of ledger accounts and supporting documents for expenses incurred during FY 2016-17 to FY 2018-19 in respect of:

 - Printing & Stationery

 - Examination Expenses

 - Activity Expenses

 - Excursion Expenses

 - Function Expenses

-- Logal & Professional Expense
+- Legal & Professional Expense

 - Sanitary Expenses

 - Other Repair & Maintenance Office

 - Repair & Maintenance

 - Function Dresses on Rent

 - Gifts

 - Housekeeping

 - Refreshment Expenses

 - Sports & Activity Expenses

 - Students Welfare

 In absence of the requisite documents, these aforementioned expenses could not be examined.

 Accordingly, the school is directed to ensure that the requisite documents are submitted by it at the time of evaluation of subsequent fee increase proposal, as may be submitted by the school.
 Thus, the compliance regarding the same will be checked at the time of evaluation of subsequent fee increase proposal.